ICGC-TCGA-PanCancer/vcf-uploader/README.md

      synapse login -u <synapse username> -p <synapse password>  --rememberMe

 In additon you can cache your jamboree credentials by adding them to a config file (see above research guide)

+### Running synapse_upload_vcf

+The synapse upload script uses a json file with paremeters (see [example_input.json](https://github.com/ICGC-TCGA-PanCancer/vcf-uploader/blob/develop/sample_files/example_input.json) and a parentId which reprsents the folder in Synapse to upload the files to.
+For example to upload the example files to DKFZ output folder:

+     synapse_upload_vcf --parentId syn2898426 < sample_files/example_input.json